Program Purpose

 At the time of admission, the nursing graduate student is assigned an academic advisor.
 The student should make an appointment to meet the academic advisor in order to become acquainted and to discuss the student’s plan of study.

-The Plan of Study for MS and Post Graduate Certificate program students (templates located in D2L, NURS 114) should be submitted to the student’s academic advisor at the start of the second year of the program.
+The Plan of Study for M.S. and Post Graduate Certificate program students (templates located in D2L, NURS 114) should be submitted to the student’s academic advisor at the start of the second year of the program.
 After approval and signature is obtained from the academic advisor, the Plan of Study is sent to the Dean of the Graduate School for approval.
-The Plan of Study for the doctoral students, DNP and PhD (templates located in D2L, Nurs 114) will be drafted once all committee members are finalized.
+The Plan of Study for the doctoral students, D.N.P. and Ph.D. (templates located in D2L, NURS 114) will be drafted once all committee members are finalized.
 The student is responsible for obtaining all the committee member signatures prior to filing the plan with the SDSU Graduate School.

 Students who have filed an official Plan of Study with the SDSU Graduate School are bound by the approved plan.
 Any changes to the Plan of Study must be approved by the adviser and Graduate School.
-This process is done via completion of the Change to Plan of Study form (template located in D2L, Nurs 114) and then sent to the Graduate School.
+This process is done via completion of the Change to Plan of Study form (template located in D2L, NNURS 114) and then sent to the Graduate School.

 If a student has not filed a Plan of Study and changes are made to the program and/or specialization curriculum plan, the student must file a Plan of Study that adheres to the new requirements.
 Students who have already filed a Plan of Study may choose to adhere to the existing approved Plan of Study or may choose to file a Change of Plan of Study that reflects the program and/or specialization curriculum plan.